marokes/Projects/Spotify Music Analysis/readme.md

 Using Spotify Data, which music genre is the most popular these past years?
 Which of today's top artists were still on top 3 years ago and never left the charts?

-Datasets: Top Songs from Spotify

-          Songs with Genre from Kaggle
+Datasets: Top Songs from Spotify and Songs with Genre from Kaggle

 Folders: